-On March 2, 2017, REIT Ecological was established in Xinyi as a wholly owned subsidiary of REIT Holdings, with a registered capital of \$30 million.
-On March 27, 2019, REIT Ecological was deregistered.
+On March 2, 2017, REIT Ecological was incorporated as a wholly owned subsidiary of REIT Holdings.
+REIT Ecological was dissolved on March 27, 2019 due to no active business.

-On December 14, 2017, Horgos Ta-REIT was established in Horgos, Xinjiang Province as a wholly owned subsidiary of REIT Eco Engineering, with a registered capital of RMB 2,000,000 (approximately \$316,450).
+On December 14, 2017, Horgos Ta-REIT was incorporated as a wholly owned subsidiary of REIT Eco Engineering.
+Horgos Ta-REIT was dissolved on May 15, 2019 due to no active business,